Mung or adzuki bean salad loaded with quick-pickled carrots and red onions and a gentle sprinkling of Indian influences… it tastes fab!

 - Add the bay leaf, cardamom pod, cloves, cinnamon stick and dried fenugreek leaves to the pan and pour over enough water to cover the mung beans by around 50mm (2").
 Place the pan on a high heat, bring the water to a boil, then reduce to a simmer and cook the mung beans for 28-35 minutes or until they are tender.

-- Top and tail the carrots, then cut them into thin ribbons, a vegetable peeler is the best tool for this job, then place them in a bowl.
+- Top and tail the carrots, then cut them into thin ribbons, and then place them in a bowl.

 - Top and tail the red onion, cut it in half, peel it and then slice it as thinly as you can and add it to the carrots.